 Language Arts is the premier journal for the teaching of language arts, focusing primarily on issues concerning children of preschool through middle school age.

-Vol. 95, No. 6, July 2018
+Vol. 96, No. 1, September 2018

 Jennifer Rowsell, Amélie Lemieux, Larry Swartz, Melissa Turcotte, and Jennifer Burkitt

 In this article, we explore the Speech Bubbles, Graphic Stories, Flip Books, Storyboards research study that took place in a combined grade 3/4 classroom in Canada.
 Moving from story narratives to graphic texts to animated texts, children steadily worked from one text genre to the next, transforming media and similar storylines into multiple modes and media and getting inside of the logic and sensibilities of modes.
 Applying newer frameworks within literacy studies, such as the notions of elastic literacies (Wargo, 2017) and “sticky and messy practices” (Garcia, 2017b), we analyze how children worked determinedly on their graphic texts with the support and guidance of a graphic writer and animator along with their teacher and researchers.